darkmastermindz/AllergyScribe-iOS/README.md

 # AllergyScribe-iOS
 Intuitive Open Source Maintained iOS App to Track Allergies and Allergy Shots built with Firebase &amp; Swift.

 This project is still in early development.
-Pull requests won't be accepted until 1.0.0 is released.
+Pull requests won't be accepted until 1.0.0 is released, however feedback from TestFlight and Issues will be considered.

-If you would like to help with early stages of development, please email hello@hanselwei.dev
+If you would like to help contribute with early stages of development, please email hello@hanselwei.dev

 ## Inspiration
   Recently I have found that I needed immunotherapy for my allergies (Allergy Shots) and have finished treatment and gotten a lot better.